pushrax/OpenVR-SpaceCalibrator/README.md

 Make sure to run room setup in your HMD's software (e.g. Oculus) and also in SteamVR.
 An inaccurate room setup will make the automatic calibration inaccurate too.
+If you're getting a calibration that's a bit off, you may need to delete your existing room setup to force SteamVR to stop using it.
+This can be done by deleting:

+- `Steam\config\chaperone_info.vrchap`
+- `Steam\config\lighthouse`

+and then you can open SteamVR and run a fresh room setup.

 ### Manually editing the calibration